rickyzanna02/MotionMatching/README.md

 # 🎯 Project Goal
+This is the project of the Computer Graphics course of the University of Trento.
 The purpose of this project is to become familiar with **Motion Matching**, **Retargeting** and  **MetaHuman** in **Unreal Engine 5**, exploring their workflows and practical applications in character animation.

 - **Motion Matching**: is an animation technique that dynamically selects the most appropriate animation pose from a large database of motion data in real time.
 Instead of relying on predefined animation states and transitions, the system continuously compares the character’s current pose and movement intent with the available animation data, resulting in smoother, more natural, and more responsive character movement.